indirect/andre.arko.net/_posts/2023-03-05-caddy--puma-dev-for-local-development-with-custom-domains-and-https.md

 But both Caddy and puma-dev expect to take over port 80 and 443 on localhost, so they can do their magic, and Caddy doesn't offer the local TLD that puma-dev does, nor does it manage processes automatically.
 How can I get the best of both?

 After a frankly embarassing amount of time searching the internet and reading Caddy forum posts, I eventually concluded that there was no single thing that did everything I wanted.
-THat's when I had a mildly deranged idea: what if I run puma-dev on a different port, and tell Caddy to reverse-proxy all `.test` domains to the puma-dev port?
+That's when I had a mildly deranged idea: what if I run puma-dev on a different port, and tell Caddy to reverse-proxy all `.test` domains to the puma-dev port?
 The puma-dev resolver will make sure that the domains point to Caddy running on localhost, and Caddy will make sure that the requests eventually reach puma-dev and from there reach my applications.

 It took an hour or two of fiddling around, but I actually got it working!
 The puma-dev change was to install it to the default userland ports by running `puma-dev -install -install-port 9280 -install-https-port 9283`.
 The Caddy change was to add this block to my `Caddyfile`: